Changes in British English pronunciation during the twentieth century

 at various other items to indicate it as "rare" or "old-fashioned".
 It

-has in fact always been extremely unusual to come across it as the
+was in fact always extremely unusual to come across it as the

 usage of any radio or television newsreader whose speech did not also